HBprojects/Vectorial-Plot-Rpi-Pico/README.md

 |1| Low profile plastic container | Peripheral electrodes separated between 120 to 150 mm|
 ---
 ### 4.2 Power Domains & Grounding
- -**Analog Domain**: INA128 powered from an **isolated 5V source**, Two operational amplifiers couple the LI and LII signals, by the Kirchoff’s voltage law LI+LIII=LII, which allows the system to calculate LIII, However the measurement of the third value allows the system to reduce the zero error.
+ - **Analog Domain**: INA128 powered from an **isolated 5V source**, Two operational amplifiers couple the LI and LII signals, by the Kirchoff’s voltage law LI+LIII=LII, which allows the system to calculate LIII, However the measurement of the third value allows the system to reduce the zero error.
  - **Digital domain**: Pico powered from USB- Improves noise immunity
  - **Reference coupling**: Single-point connection between:
  - INA128 `REF`5 V mid-voltage